s-n-27/Pairs_Trading/README.md

 3) Next we define our strategy and generate the trading signals during backtesting on another time period which we have defined-<br>
    * Go "Long" the spread whenever the z-score is below -1.0
    * Go "Short" the spread when the z-score is above 1.0
-   * Exit positions when the z-score approaches zero 4)Next we have created calculated the returns of our portfolio on the basis of strategy
+   * Exit positions when the z-score approaches zero<br>
+4)Next we have created calculated the returns of our portfolio on the basis of strategy